-The generated components and possible values for test generation is shown in \Cref{tab:temp-range-values}.
-The first row shows the component representing the size of the list, which is always fixed to have the values $\{0, 1, 2, 3\}$.
-The next three rows show the possible values for each element in the list, along with the automatically generated constraints on when they can be selected for combinatorial test generation.
-In this case, if we select the component \cf{v.hourlyPrecip.1.value}, then we have the constraint that we must also select \cf{v.hourlyPrecip.size} to be greater than $1$.
+The generated components and possible values for test generation are shown in \Cref{tab:temp-range-values}.
+The first row shows the component representing the size of the array, which is always fixed to have the values $\{0, 1, 2, 3\}$.
+The next three rows show possible values for each element in the array, along with the automatically generated constraints on when they can be selected.
+In this case, if we select the component \cf{v.hourly.1.value}, then we have the constraint that we must also select \cf{v.hourly.size} as greater than $1$.